-'Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.'
-(Keeping Children Safe in Education, DFE, 2021)
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 Missing students

 Schools, nurseries and colleges need to be aware of those children who are persistently absent or missing from school, as this may be an indicator of underlying welfare concerns.